-At IWU since 2001, she teaches all levels of German language as well as upper division courses in 20th and 21st century German literature and film and German Business Culture.
+At IWU since 2001, she teaches all levels of German language as well as upper division courses in 20th and 21st century German literature and film, German for Human Rights, and German Business Culture.
 She also regularly teaches courses in English on German and Russian utopia/science fiction, Central European Women's writing, and German cinema.
 Finally, she always enjoys teaching the first year writing seminar on various topics including Intro to Science Fiction, Green Literature, Feminist Science Fiction, and Science Fiction Film.
 She regularly serves as the IWU Coordinator for Russian and Eastern European Studies (REES) concentration in International Studies.
 She is currently the LRC Coordinator.

 Ger 101 - 301 Beginning German through Advanced German

 Ger 230 German for Human Rights

 Ger 310 German Business Culture